 Luther College celebrates the cultures of the world when it hosts Ethnic Arts Festival.
-The festival, which began in the 1980s, features presentations, programs and displays by Luther's international students from 60 countries, as well as students sharing study abroad experiences.
-The Ethnic Arts Festival is family friendly and educational and enjoyed by people of all ages.
+Beginning in the 1980s, the festival features presentations, programs, study abroad experiences, and displays by Luther's international students from 60 countries.
+The Ethnic Arts Festival is family friendly, educational, and enjoyed by people of all ages.
 Visitors can tour the world with their own "passport," getting it stamped while they visit with students who provide information about their home countries.

 Other surprises awaiting visitors include a sampling of international foods.
 Luther's international students and dining services staff prepare the menu, and food is served in Peace Dining Room.
 The event offers treats not commonly found in northeast Iowa.